calyau/maxima-tutorial-notebooks/README.md

 ## About

+[Maxima](https://en.m.wikipedia.org/wiki/Maxima_(software)) is a computer algebra system that traces its lineage back to [MACSYMA](https://en.m.wikipedia.org/wiki/Macsyma), MIT, and the early days of Lisp.
+Stephen Wolfram was one of the biggest users of MACSYMA, which provided inspiration for Mathematica.

+[Jupyter](https://en.m.wikipedia.org/wiki/Project_Jupyter) is a platform for interactive computing, including a notebook capability inspired by Mathematica notebooks.
+Language and system agnostic, Jupyter allows for any backend to be integrated.

+The [maxima-jupyter](https://github.com/robert-dodier/maxima-jupyter) project is based on the Common Lisp Jupyter kernel and allows Maxima users to create and publish notebooks using their preferred computer algebra system.

+## The Notebooks

 This repository provides Jupyter notebooks for a portion of [The Computer Algebra Program Maxima - a Tutorial](http://maxima.sourceforge.net/docs/tutorial/en/gaertner-tutorial-revision/Contents.htm).
 It provides the following:
 * [Getting Started](https://nbviewer.jupyter.org/github/calyau/maxima-tutorial-notebooks/blob/master/notebooks/Getting%20Started.ipynb)